 Not a lot we can say about this, but free is good!
 This is exactly the premise of Jetsetty, where we’ll be sending our own lucky winners on dream vacations absolutely free as well.
 Great minds think alike.

-Suffice to say, you can leave your wallet at home unless you think you might want to download some songs while on your way to the moon.
+Suffice it to say, you can leave your wallet at home unless you think you might want to download some songs while on your way to the moon.
 Since you’ll most likely have a window seat, we recommend you just sit back and enjoy the view.

 You get to travel with a billionaire in his pimped-out ride.